unikent/blog-theme-kent/README.md

 A new responsive, on-brand theme for WordPress blogs at blogs.kent.ac.uk

 ## Usage
 The Kent Blog Theme is free and distributed under the GNU GPL version 2 or later.
 This repository contains the license, which is also available from the [GNU website](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+Please refer to the current [brand guidelines](https://www.kent.ac.uk/brand) for use of the existing brand.

 ## Installing
 Download and install to the your themes folder within wp-content.